sailor723/ecc_superset/README.md

    - For metadata DB encryption issues:
      - Ensure `SUPERSET_SECRET_KEY` is consistent
      - May need to reset the database if key changes
+   - For StarRocks:
+     - Ensure Docker container is running
+     - Check container logs for connection issues

 2. Cache issues:
    - Ensure cache directories are writable